 Sheryl Sandberg is the chief operating officer (COO) of Facebook and founder of Leanin.org.
 In June 2012, she was elected to Facebook’s board of directors by the existing board members becoming the first woman to serve on its board.
 Her powerful message for women is one that is worth hearing!

 A while back, I introduced you to the FRAMEWORK that I created, which my clients use to create their Talks.
 It breaks down the presentation into different key elements that contribute to an overall great talk.
 This is NOT A FORMULA – nor a cookie cutter, step-by-step process.
 It’s a simple framework– the box which holds the sand– so you can create your unique, authentic talk!

-Let’s take a look at how Cheryl’s powerful 15-minute talk fits in with the framework!
+Let’s take a look at how Sheryl Sandberg’s powerful 15-minute talk fits in with the framework!